CarlosBalladares/hibernate-sample/README.md

 # hibernate-sample
 A very simple crud program with hibernate
-This is an introduction to Hibernate and follow the tutorial by:
+This is an introduction to Hibernate and follows the tutorial by:

 https://www.tutorialspoint.com/hibernate/